Your sweet, angelic child has suddenly said mean things to you. Here’s how to respond when your child says hurtful

 It was then I realized this was the first time he has hurled hurtful words at me.
 And despite the shock of hearing my boy—my mama’s boy—say something like that, I knew the reason.

 Still, I didn’t want this to be a common response, or have the relationship where retorts are commonplace.
-So I read effective ways to respond when your child hurts your feelings, and here’s what I learned.
+So I read effective ways to respond when your child says hurtful things to you, and here’s what I learned.

 Hearing your child say hurtful things is hard to stomach, especially when they’re offensive.
 This isn’t the time to internalize what she notices about you or whether she loves you less.
 She spoke from charged emotions.
 Whether with a tinge of honesty or not, don’t focus on what she said but rather on her behavior.